Conversions Hooks: Actions

 conversions_before_img_features– Executed before the featured image blocks.

-conversions_after_img_features– Executed before the featured image blocks.
+conversions_after_img_features– Executed after the featured image blocks.

 conversions_homepage_before_woo_products– Executed before WooCommerce products.

 conversions_homepage_after_pricing– Executed after the pricing tables.